shipeng-yan/shipeng-yan.github.io/index.md

 ## Working papers
 #### Corporate sustainability:
-* Corporate environmental reputation (under review)
+* Corporate environmental reputation
-* Religion and corporate decarbonization (under review)
+* Religious environmentalism
-* Anti-slavery regulation and supply chain management (under review)
+* Anti-slavery regulation and supply chain management
-* ESG investing and carbon re-allocation (under review)
+* ESG investing and carbon re-allocation
-* Banks and environmental innovation (preparing for submission)
+* Banks and environmental innovation
-* ESG ratings and investor reactions (preparing for submission)
+* ESG ratings and investor reactions
-* Climate litigation (manuscript development)
+* Climate litigation

 #### Corporate non-market strategy
-* Rhetorics and market emergence (under review)
+* Rhetorics and market emergence
-* Social movement and consumer evaluation (manuscript development)
+* Political movement and consumer evaluation
-* Religion and corporate de-leveraging (manuscript development)
+* Religious de-leveraging
-* Institutional trust (manuscript development)
+* Institutional trust

 I am open to collaborations and please don't hesitate to drop an email at shpyan at hku dot hk if you find an overlapping interest.